 (*is a bit of a unique vowel that doesn’t quite fit in the previous two groups).

-This being the case, it becomes clear how Korean may already be the more challenging of the two when it comes to pronouncing distinct words correctly.
+This being the case, it becomes clear how Korean is harder than Japanese when it comes to pronouncing distinct words correctly.
 And once again, things only get more complicated once consonants are added into the mix.

-So when you have the word 미국 (the word for “United States of America”), the correct pronunciation is “mi guk” NOT “mi gug.”
+So for example, the Korean word « 미국 » (the word for “United States of America”), is pronounced “mi guk” NOT “mi gug.”

-It’s a lot to think about, especially when considering the fact that Korean Hangul still has 17 other consonants remaining and they each have their own unique rules of speaking.
+It’s a lot to think about, especially when considering the fact that Korean Hangul still has 17 other consonants remaining and they each have their own unique pronunciation rules.

 For most English speakers, being polite generally just means saying things like “please,” and “thank you,” and “May I?”
 With Japanese and Korean though, polite speech is almost like a completely different language within the language.